-Experienced managers of timberland investment management organizations, attorneys, and Duke professors describe and analyze the global opportunity set of investments, trends, alternative strategies and tactics, timber-market fundamentals, the development of markets in ecological services, financial reporting and tax considerations, risk management, and financial criteria for assessing alternatives—all in a case format.
+Experienced managers of timberland investment management organizations, attorneys, and Duke instructors describe and analyze the global opportunity set of investments, trends, alternative strategies and tactics, timber-market fundamentals, the development of markets in ecological services, financial reporting and tax considerations, risk management, and financial criteria for assessing alternatives—all in a case format.
 Course will include a topical panel discussion with professionals.

 Day 1 – Timberland Investment Fundamentals

-9am – 3pm: Classroom Sessions and/or Field Trip
+9am – 3pm: Classroom Sessions

 Opportunity set of global timberland investment opportunities